NewSigma/Physica/benchmark/README.md

 # Physica Benchmark

-*Physica Benchmarks* are used for monitoring performance regression.
+*Physica Benchmarks* is devoted to

+- Select backend based on benchmark data
+- Monitor performance regression

 Since performance testing is highly dependent on the platform, the test results are for reference only.$^{[1]}$。

 ## Notes